Hey, fellow traveller!

 Much has changed since my first trip abroad.
-Through my experiences (and my mistakes) I’ve learned a great deal about the art of independent travel; I’ve become a veritable travel planning ninja, always on the hunt for cheaper flights, authentic accommodation options, and delicious world cuisines as I unearth less-trodden paths to stumble along.
+Through my experiences (and mistakes) I’ve learned a great deal about the art of independent travel.
+I’ve become a veritable travel planning ninja, always on the hunt for cheaper flights, authentic accommodation options, and delicious world cuisines as I unearth less-trodden paths to stumble along.

 Despite having some of those bonds so dreaded by the perma-traveller crew—a full-time job, a family, a home—I’ve never let it stop me from experiencing as much as possible in the time that I have available.

-I’ve long since discovered that more does not mean better and have worked towards becoming a minimalist traveller (at least as much as my technologically-bound blogging side hustle allows).
+I’ve long since discovered that more travel does not mean better travel.
+I’ve worked towards becoming a minimalist traveller, at least as much as my technologically-bound blogging side hustle allows.

-And this is what I hope to bring to the table: to show you that travel doesn’t mean having to quit your job, sell all your belongings, and leave your life at home behind for the foreseeable future.
+And this is what I hope to bring to the table.
+I want to show you that travel doesn’t mean having to quit your job, sell all your belongings, and leave your life at home behind for the foreseeable future.

-I’m writing with an optimism that the content here will inspire you to shake off your preconceptions that travel is the domain of the rich, the young, the retired, or the intrepid, and realize that travel is within the reach of all of us.
+I’m writing with an optimism that Treksplorer will inspire you to shake off some of your preconceptions.
+Travel isn’t the domain of the rich, the young, the retired, or the intrepid.
+Travel is within reach for nearly everyone.

 Whether it’s planning your first independent travel experience outside your home country or pushing you to revisit and re-experience an old favourite with new eyes, I truly hope that you will find the travel articles, language learning tips, and travel photography here rousing and entertaining.